The 7 best recipe apps in 2026 (tested and compared)

 An honest comparison of the top recipe manager apps — Fond, Paprika, Mealime, Plan to Eat, Mealie, Crouton, and Copy Me That.
 What each does well, where they fall short, and which one fits your cooking style.

 If you've ever lost a recipe in a sea of bookmarks, screenshots, and saved Instagram posts, you already know why people use recipe apps.
-The right app puts every recipe in one place, makes it searchable, and gives you tools that a browser tab never will — scaling, timers, shopping lists.
+The right recipe manager app puts every recipe in one place, makes it searchable, and gives you tools that a browser tab never will — scaling, timers, shopping lists.

 But there are dozens of recipe apps, and they're not all built for the same person.
 Some focus on meal planning.
 Some are designed for a single platform.
 Some assume you'll self-host your own server.
 Others just want to clip recipes from the web.